izzy2lost/UnrealEngineUWP/README.md

 You can find the plugin under Engine/Plugins/Runtime/JoyShockLib.

 #### JoyShockLibrary changes
-* The code has been restructured and migrated into a single UnrealEngine plugin with no third party dependencies.
+* The code has been restructured and migrated into a single UnrealEngine plugin.
+All the code is inside the plugin (no external dlls).

 #### Engine changes
 * Hacked together approach for ensuring xinput and joyshock controller IDs don't overlap.